-Maiko and Emily have continually cooked delicious Japanese home-style meals that feed our seniors living independently and those under the care of various social services organizations.
+Maiko and the Bessou team have continually cooked delicious Japanese home-style meals that feed our seniors living independently and those under the care of various social services organizations.

 Owner and Executive Chef, Bessou

 We’re proud to work with our restaurant partners.

 Thank you to our past partners: Sam Yoo of Golden Diner, Eric Sze of 886, Hannah Wong of Van Da and Haema, and Jae Lee of NoWon.